The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Results

 in comparison to a Canterbury approximant fit to experimental results yielding $16.3(1.4) \cdot 10^{-11}$~\cite{Masjuan:2017tvw}, the VMD model value $14.5(3.4) \cdot 10^{-11}$~\cite{Nyffeler:2016gnb}, and estimates $15.8(1.2) \cdot 10^{-11}$~\cite{Eichmann:2019tjk} and $14.7(1.9) \cdot 10^{-11}$~\cite{Raya:2019dnh} based on the Dyson-Schwinger equations.

 We emphasize that our results are obtained at a fixed lattice spacing and a fixed volume.
 The present estimates therefore exclude systematic errors associated with finite-volume effects and lattice artifacts.
-The latter are expected to be of $\mathcal{O}\left(a^2 \Lambda_\text{QCD}^2\right)$ with the lattice discretization used here.
+The latter are expected to be of $\mathcal{O}\left(a^2 \Lambda_\text{QCD}^2\right)$ with the lattice discretization used here, while the former are expected to be suppressed by $\exp(-m_\pi L)$ with $m_\pi L \simeq3.62$.
+They are hence expected to be subleading w.r.t.~to the dominating statistical and other systematic errors in the TFF.
 Lattice artifacts contribute through the bare TFFs, the vector-current renormalization factors (except in $b_\eta$) and through the setting of the lattice scale required to convert $m_{\mu}$ to lattice units.
-Both $Z_V$ and the lattice scale are determined independently of the quantities considered here~\cite{Alexandrou:2022amy,ExtendedTwistedMass:2021gbo}.
+Both $Z_V$ and the lattice scale are determined independently of the quantities considered here~\cite{ExtendedTwistedMass:2022jpw,ExtendedTwistedMass:2021gbo}.
 A quantitative estimate of the lattice artifacts present in $\amu{\eta}$ can therefore be obtained by considering the scheme of fixing the renormalization by the physical decay width instead of the hadronic scheme.
-This gives $a_{\mu;\Gamma-\mathrm{renorm}}^{\eta\text{-pole}} = 20.9 \, (4.8)_{\mathrm{stat}} (2.0)_{\mathrm{syst}} \cdot 10^{-11}$, which differs from $\amu{\eta}$ in Eq.~(\ref{eq:amueta-res}) by $7.7 \cdot 10^{-11}$, i.e., the effect is similar in size to our total combined statistical and systematic error. \\
+This gives $a_{\mu;\Gamma-\mathrm{renorm}}^{\eta\text{-pole}} = 20.7 \, (4.5)_{\mathrm{stat}} (2.3)_{\mathrm{syst}} \cdot 10^{-11}$, which differs from $\amu{\eta}$ in Eq.~(\ref{eq:amueta-res}) by $6.9 \cdot 10^{-11}$ and is of similar size as our total error. \\